grafalex82/ut88/README.md

 - `0x3ff`       - hours

 Tape recording format:
-- 256 * `0xff`- pilot tone, to sync with the sequence
+- 256 * `0xff`  - pilot tone, to sync with the sequence
 - `0xe6`        - synchronization byte, marks polarity and start of data bytes
 - 2 bytes       - start address (high byte first)
 - 2 bytes       - end address (high byte first)
 - `bytes`       - data bytes

 No CRC bytes are stored on the tape.
-The CRC value is displayed on the screen after store and load commands.
-The User is responsible for validating the CRC.
+Instead, the CRC value is displayed on the screen following store and load commands.
+It is the user's responsibility to validate the CRC for data integrity.

-The second part of the Monitor 0 includes the following programs (called with command 7 from the start address listed below):
+Programs in the second part of Monitor 0  extend the functionality of Monitor 0, providing tools for memory operations, address corrections, data comparisons, and register displays.
+Users can call these programs with Command 7 from the respective start addresses listed below:
-- `0x0200` - Memory copying program.
-Accepts source start address, source end address, and target start address.
-The program can handle a case when source and destination memory ranges overlap.
+- `0x0200` - **Memory copying program**:
+  - Accepts source start address, source end address, and target start address.
+  - Can handle cases where the source and destination memory ranges overlap.
-- `0x025f` - Address correction program.
-Used to fix address arguments of 3-byte instructions, after the program was moved to a new address range.
-Accepts start and end address of the original program, and destination address.
+- `0x025f` - **Address correction program**:
+  - Used to fix address arguments of 3-byte instructions after a program has been relocated to a new address range.
+  - Accepts the start and end address of the original program and the destination address.
-- `0x02e5` - "Super" Address correction program.
-Similar to the previous program, but address correction is made before copying the program to a different address range.
-Accepts start and end addresses of the program to correct, and a destination address where the program is supposed to work.
+- `0x02e5` - **"Super" Address correction program**:
+  - Similar to the previous program but performs address correction *before* copying the program to a different address range.
+  - Accepts the start and end addresses of the program to correct and a destination address where the program is intended to operate.
+- `0x0309` - **Replace address program**:
-- `0x0309` - Replace address.
-Replaces all occurrances of the address in the range with another address.
-Program accepts start and end address of the program to correct, address to search and the replacement address.
+  - Replaces all occurrences of an address within a specified range with another address.
+  - Accepts the start and end address of the program to correct, the address to search for, and the replacement address.
-- `0x035e` - Insert byte program.
-Shifts the range 1 byte further.
-Accepts start and end address of the range to be moved.
+- `0x035e` - **Insert byte program**:
+  - Shifts the range 1 byte further.
+  - Accepts the start and end address of the range to be moved.
-- `0x0388` - Delete byte program.
-Shifts the range 1 byte backward, and correct addresses within the range.
-Accepts start and end address of the range to be moved.
+- `0x0388` - **Delete byte program**:
+  - Shifts the range 1 byte backward and corrects addresses within the range.
+  - Accepts the start and end address of the range to be moved.
-- `0x03b2` - Memory compare program.
-Accept start and end address of a source range, and start address of the range to compare with.
+- `0x03b2` - **Memory compare program**:
+ - Accepts the start and end address of a source range and the start address of the range to compare with.
-- `0x03dd` - Display registers helper function (Displays AF, BC, DE, HL, and the memory byte underneath HL pointer)
+- `0x03dd` - **Display registers helper function**:
+  - Displays AF, BC, DE, HL, and the memory byte underneath the HL pointer.

-The UT-88 computer in the Basic Configuration is quite poor in terms of software variety.
-The Basic CPU module instructions come with a few test programs.
-Unfortunately quality of those programs is much worse than the main firmware (perhaps it was written by UT-88 author's students).
-Programs are:
+In the Basic Configuration, the UT-88 computer offers limited software variety.
+The programs included with the Basic CPU module instructions, however, may not meet the same quality standards as the main firmware, possibly being authored by the UT-88 creator's students.
+These programs are as follows:
 - [Tic Tac Toe game](doc/disassembly/tictactoe.asm) - a classic game.
 Computer always goes first, and there is no way for the player to win.
 - [Labyrinth game](doc/disassembly/labyrinth.asm) - player searches a way in a 16x16 labyrinth.
 - [Reaction game](doc/disassembly/reaction.asm) - program starts counter, goal to stop the counter as early as possible.
 - [Gamma](doc/disassembly/gamma.asm) - generates gamma notes to the tape recorder.

 Basic CPU module schematics can be found here: [part 1](doc/scans/UT08.djvu), [part 2](doc/scans/UT09.djvu).

 ## UT-88 Calculator Add-On